HomeResource Hub

 4. Practice, Practice, Practice

 Once you’ve gathered all the necessary data and you’re preparing to talk about salary with the recruiter or hiring manager, it’s time to practice.
 Talking about money and pay is awkward for everyone.
-Practicing those conversations and what you’re going to say will help make these conversations a little easier.
+Practicing those conversations and what you’re going to say will help make them a little easier.

 Building a “brag sheet” of all your accomplishments can also help give you more confidence in these discussions.
 This is basically a spreadsheet or document where you brain dump everything you’ve ever done or accomplished in your career.
 Then pick a few that you can apply directly to the role to show your unique value and why you should be paid appropriately.